marinaepitropaki/playbook-theme/_pages/FacilitatorChecklist.md

         description: 'Know your participants.
 The number of participants dictates the types of methods you can use, but you should also consider their age, mental and physical abilities.
 Pretending that this is the first workshop your participants have ever been in enhances ease of understanding and clarity.'
       },
       {
+        label: ' Think about having a note-taker.' ,
+        description: 'Facilitating and documenting everything at the same time can be overwhelming, unless you’re a superhuman, of course.
+Make sure you have a note-taker either as a person, or as a digital transcribing tool.
+If you have the note-taker as a person, they should not appear as a co-facilitator, but they should keep distance and be silent observers. '
+      },
+      {
         label: ' Be prepared in advance.',
         description: 'Know your agenda and schedule, be familiar with the workshop’s goal and any previous outcomes that need to be explained and be prepared to explain your methods.
 If the participants feel like you put lots of effort into making the workshop, they are more likely to put their effort into it too!'
       },
       {
         label: ' Gather the needed equipment in advance.',
         description: 'Imagine the printer you wanted to print with on the day of the workshop is out of ink, so you are unable to get your necessary equipment – wouldn’t that be stressful?
 Don’t leave it to luck, prepare all materials (physical, and digital) at least a day before the workshop.
 Have everything ready, so your time before the workshop can be spent on mental preparation.'
+      },
+      {
+        label: ' Stage the workshop.',
+        description: 'It is important that you, as a facilitator, “set the stage” for creative collaboration.
+Prepare, arrange, and explain activities according to your participants’ needs and abilities, facilitate discussions during the workshop’s activities and reframe the outcome of each activity (Pedersen, 2020).'
       },
       {
         label: ' Bring snacks.',